 At one point during the march, the POWs were stopped.
 The Japanese made the prisoners crowd together.
 After this was done, the POWs were told to lay down for the night.
 Since they were packed in so tightly, it was impossible for them to lay down.

-When the POWs reached San Fernando, they were packed into small wooden boxcars used to haul sugarcane.
-Each car could hold forty men or eight horses.
-The Japanese packed 100 men into each car.
-They were packed in so tightly, that those who died remained standing until the living left the cars at Capas and walked the last miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.
+When the POWs reached San Fernando, they were put into a bullpen surrounded by barbed wire.
+It is not known how long he was there.
+At some point, the POWs were ordered to form 100 men detachments and marched to the train station.
+There, since there were 100 men in a detachment, the Japanese packed 100 POWs into small wooden boxcars used to haul sugarcane.
+Each car could hold forty men or eight horses and were known as “forty or eights.”
+They were packed in so tightly, that those who died remained standing until the living left the cars at Capas.
+The POWs walked the last miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.

 “Dear Mrs. M. Savage: